Vizlib Writeback Table can help you drive improvements in your data quality by offering validation conditions.

 Validation ensures the information you collect and hold in your system follows your schema, defined format and appropriate for your requirements, which can open the door to a wide range of benefits for an organisation.
 As an example, accurate sales data can be used to produce more specialised and focused sales reporting, and can drive improved targets in customer retention and acquisition.

 Start using the Validation panel by selecting the column you want to work with (Figure 1).
 We''ll be using Contact Email in this example.

 - Move the Required slider to the right to show Yes to display the validation commands.

-Figure 1: Validation Controls
+Figure 1: Validation Required